 Happening Now: The three forks of the Cimarron River and the tailwater below Silver Jack Reservoir are now in post-runoff mode!
 The forks are running clear, and fish are holding in the pools and pockets, and on the edges.
-The Colorado high country monsoon season is providing daily afternoon thunderstorms, but they are spotty and the daily weather clears quickly.
+As the high country monsoon season tapers off going into September, the days will be sunny and drier.
+Enjoy cool, crisp mornings and warm afternoons.
 Effective dry flies for edges and pockets on the forks include #16 Parachute Adams, #16 Tan Caddis, and #16 Parachute PMD.
 Drop a #16 Soft Hackle Hare’s Ear about 8” behind the dries for even more opportunities.
 Swing #10 weighted streamers like the Hale Bop Leech (black is best) through the deeper pools.
 Hot tenkara fly patterns include #16 Killer Bugs (mist, oyster, or nymph) and Killer Kebaris in the pools and pockets.
 Use Sakasa Kebari or Ishigaki Kebari on the edges.
-Throw adult caddis, hoppers, or stimulators on the tailwater with a #16 Montana Prince dropper, focusing on seams.
+Throw adult caddis, hoppers, or stimulators on the tailwater with a #16 Montana Prince or Psycho Prince dropper, focusing on seams.
 Fish at the inlet to Silver Jack Reservoir are munching #16 bead head nymphs dropped below big attractors.
 Most fish are taking the bottom fly.

 Recommended Gear: 11 or 12 ft Tenkara or shorter ultralight fly rods in the 2 or 3 weight category work best.
 Ideal set up: Sage Circa 3 Weight, Sage Click or Tenkara Iwana Series